-At the first meeting of the class conducted by Dr. Latshaw Sunday evening, under the auspices of the Christian Endeavor, there were some 30 present.
+ducted by Dr. Latshaw Sunday evening, under the auspices of the Christian Endeavor, there were some 30 present.
 His subject was "What is the Church?"
 He will speak tomorrow evening on "What the Church Believes."
-We suggest that all parents who would like to have their young people enlightened on matters of this kind urge that they be present at this meeting, and, if possible, accompany them.
-This class will meet each Sunday evening until Easter at 7:45 im the social room.
+We suggest that all parents who would like to have their young people enlightened on matters of young people enightened on matters of this kind urge that they be present at this meeting, and, if possible, accompany them.
+This class will meet each Sunday evening until Easter at 7:45 in the social room.

 The Women's Guild

-The last meeting of the Women's Guild at the home of Mrs. John M. McMillin was well attended and the review of the book, "The Kingdom and the Nations," by Mrs. Rowland H. Smith, was much enjoyed.
+The last meeting of the Women's Guild at the home of

+Mrs. John M. McMillin was well attended and the review of the book, "The Kingdom and the Nations," by Mrs. Rowland H. Smith, was much enjoyed.
 A group of ladies, members of the Choral Club, furnished the music.